Andrey9871234/Tea-House/documentation/Scholarly.md

 ## Overall Description
 ### 2.1 Product Perspective
 The Your Tea website is an online platform that enables customers to order and purchase various types of tea products and accessories.
 It is a standalone system that operates independently of other systems, although it may integrate with external payment gateways to process customer transactions securely.
 The website is designed to be user-friendly and accessible to customers worldwide, with features such as a menu of available products, an order form, and a contact page.
+The web design for Yourtea's website incorporates HTML5, Java with servlet, AJAX, and JSON.
+This integration ensures optimal user experience, dynamic content generation, seamless data retrieval, and efficient data transmission.
+By utilizing these technologies, Yourtea's web design achieves an engaging and user-friendly online experience.
 ### 2.2 Product Functions
 The Your Tea website has several functions that include providing a menu of tea products, allowing customers to place orders, displaying information about the company, providing contact information, and offering a platform for customers to leave feedback.
 The website also allows customers to view their order history.
 ### 2.3 User Classes and Characteristics